httptoolkit/mockipfs/README.md

   * `thenCloseConnection()` - Kills the TCP connection, causing a network error
 * `forPinRemoteAdd(cid?: string)` - Mock remote pin addition for a given CID (or all CIDs, if no CID is provided)
   * `thenPinSuccessfully()` - Returns a successful result for the pinned content
-  * `thenFailWith(err: Error | string)` - fail with the provided Error instance, or an Error with the provided message
+  * `thenFailAsDuplicate(message?: string)` - fail as if pin already exists, optionally fail with a specific message.
+The default message is "reason: \"DUPLICATE_OBJECT\""
   * `thenTimeout()` - Wait forever, returning no response
   * `thenCloseConnection()` - Kills the TCP connection, causing a network error
 * `forPinRm(cid?: string)` - Mock pin removal for a given CID (or all CIDs, if no CID is provided)